 Why Attic Vents Should Not Be Blocked or Covered

 One of the most common issues we see when dealing with clients at Abra Kadabra Pest & Wildlife involves animals entering homes through attic vents.
-These openings are often just large enough for:
+These openings are often just large enough for:- Mice

 - Squirrels